Petrozavodsk City Exhibition Hall, May 25 – June 17, 2017

 The artwork in the exhibition represents two years of planning and 60 Skype or in person interviews involving ten residents from each of the five sister cities, including the mayor of each city.
 The large scale paintings created by Labovitz in her studio are inspired by the spirited interview exchanges.
 Each of the artworks depict an interpretative vision of the conversations that include faces, words, and descriptions of the experiences that relate to the individuals involved.

 Using lightweight, portable materials, the artwork is delivered or hand carried to the venue and assembled for exhibition.
 As customs and shipping requirements vary, the work is adapted to the individual venue site and thus provides each city with its unique exhibition.
 The pieces exemplify embracing cultural differences and methods of communication through its adaptability.
-Beginning in September 2015 and continuing through 2018, each city will host a public viewing of the exhibition: Thunder Bay, Canada (Fall 2015); Växjö, Sweden (Early Spring 2017); Petrozavodsk, Russia (Late Spring); Rania, Iraqi Kurdistan, (Winter 2017 – tentative); Ohara-Isumi City, Japan (Winter 2018); Duluth (May 2018).
-Exact dates below.
+Beginning in September 2015 and continuing through 2018, each city will host a public viewing of the exhibition: Thunder Bay, Canada (September 10 – October 19, 2015); Växjö, Sweden (March 4 – April 2, 2017); Petrozavodsk, Russia (May 25 – June 17, 2017); Rania, Iraqi Kurdistan, (January 16 – March 30, 2017); Ohara Isumi-City, Japan (Fall 2017); Duluth (September 25 – December 31, 2018).

 Included with the exhibition are two oversized artist books of painted pages that will grow as the exhibition travels.
 New pages will be created collaboratively by visitors and the artist and added to the books.